-This one day workshop brought together a group of specialist researchers, curators and artists whose work and engagement has confronted the difficult question of political expression in art, and who have been involved directly in some of these recent debates.
+This one day workshop and series of talk events brought together a group of specialist researchers, curators and artists whose work and engagement has confronted the difficult question of political expression in art, and who have been involved directly in some of these recent debates.
 Paying particular attention to the work of the Artists’ Guild and their 2016 Tokyo MOT exhibition and publication, Loose Lips Save Ships / Our Feardom of Expression and Internalization of Censorship; to the questions raised by the touring exhibition of work in the Fukushima exclusion zone, Don’t Follow the Wind; to theatre-based artwork by the collective Chelfitsch and Takamine Tadasu; to questions raised about post-colonial relations in East Asia by artists such as Yoshiko Shimada; and the engagement of various artists and curators introduced to the UK by Art Action UK.
 The themes of the workshop will be launched with an introduction by the distinguished sociologist Yoshitaka Mouri, in discussion with curator Miwako Tezuka.
 Through the day we will also be joined “live” via the internet by practising artists.
 We aim to publish an edited feature article based on the day’s discussions in a leading contemporary art review.

 List of Participants